lyteword/chspurgeon-tod/volume-5/psalm-116.md

 **Verse 15.** *Saints.* The persons among whom implicitly he reckons himself, styled *saints*, are in the original set out by a word (Mydymx) that imports an especial respect of God towards them.
 The root whence that word issueth signifieth *mercy* (dmx *consecravit, benefecit* ).
 Whereupon the Hebrews have given such a name to a stork, which kind among fowls is the most merciful; and that not only the old to their young ones, as most are, but also the young ones to the old, which they use to feed and carry when through age they are not able to help themselves.
 This title is attributed to men in a double respect;

-1\.Passively, in regard of God's mind and affection to them;
+1\.
+Passively, in regard of God's mind and affection to them;

-2\.Actively, in regard of their mind and affection to others.
+2\.
+Actively, in regard of their mind and affection to others.
 God's merciful kindness is great towards them; and their mercy and kindness are great towards their brethren.
 They are, therefore, by a kind of excellency and property styled "men of mercy."
 Isa 57:1.
 In regard of this double acceptation of the word, some translate it, "merciful, tender, or courteous," Ps 18:25.
 Others with a paraphrase with many words, because they have not one fit word to express the full sense, thus, "Those whom God followeth with bounty, or to whom God extendeth his bounty."
 This latter I take to be the most proper to this place; for the word being passively taken for such as are made partakers of God's kindness, it sheweth the reason of that high account wherein God hath them, even his own grace and favour.
 We have a word in English that in this passive signification fitly answereth the Hebrew, which is this, favourite. *William Gouge.*

 **Verse 15.** *Death* now, as he hath done also to mine, has paid full many a visit to your house; and in very deed, he has made fell havoc among our comforts.
 We shall yet be avenged on this enemy—this King of Terrors.
 I cannot help at times clenching my fist in his face, and roaring out in my agony and anguish, "Thou shalt be swallowed up in victory!"
 There is even, too, in the meantime, this consolation; "O Death, where is thy sting?"
 "Precious in the sight of the Lord is the death *for* his saints, "in the first place; in the second place, and resting on the propitiatory death, "Precious in the sight of the Lord is the death *of* his saints."
 The Holy Ghost, Ps 116:15, states the first; our translators, honest men, have very fairly and truly inferred the second.
 We are obliged to them.
 The death of your lovely child, loveliest in the beauties of holiness, with all that was most afflictive and full of sore trial in it, is nevertheless, among the things in your little family, which are right precious in the sight of the Lord; and this in it, is that which pleases you most; precious, because of the infinite, the abiding, and the unchanging worth of the death of God's own holy child Jesus.
 The calm so wonderful, the consolation so felt, yea, the joy in tribulation so great, have set before your eves a new testimony, heart touching indeed, that, after eighteen hundred years have passed, *"the death of his saints"* is still precious as ever in the sight of the Lord.
 Take your book of life, sprinkled with the blood of the covenant, and in your family record, put the death of Rosanna down among the precious things in your sight also—I should rather have said likewise.
 Present my kindest regards to Miss S—Tell her to wipe that tear away—Rosanna needs it not.
 I hope they are all well at L—, and that your young men take the way of the Lord in good part.
 My dear Brother, "Go thy way, thy child liveth, "is still as fresh as ever it was, from the lips of Him that liveth for ever and ever, and rings with a loftier and sweeter sound, even than when it was first heard in the ears and heart of the parent who had brought and laid his sick and dying at the feet of Him who hath the keys of hell and of death. *John Jameson, in "Letters; True Fame," etc.,* 1838.